IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 WARNING:

-Before any maintenance or cleaning work is carried out, DISCONNECT the appliance from ELECTRICITY supply and ensure the appliances is completely cool.
+Before any maintenance or cleaning work is carried out, DISCONNECT the appliance from the ELECTRICITY supply and ensure the appliance is completely cool.

 Cleaning the Hob Surface